alyaazizzaman/tapGame/README.md

 <hr/>
 <h4>Description:</h4>
-<p>This Flappy Bird clone utilizes web technologies and implements them with the Ionic platform.
-Made for iOS, Apoc-A-Flop is a challenging game that is simple enough for all ages.</p>
+<p>This game takes the original Flappy Bird and places him in a post-apocalyptic world.
+It utilizes web technologies and implements them with the Ionic platform.
+Made for iOS, ApocaFlop is a challenging game that is simple enough for all ages. </p>

 <hr/>
 <h4>Technologies:</h4>